Capital Cities of the Ancient Maya: Honduras, Guatemala & Mexico Tour

 This Mayan ruins tour offers more than archaeology.
 We will also experience dense rainforests alive with wildlife and an array of ferns, orchids, and bromeliads.
 The expedition starts in Copán and Quiriguá, which have fascinated explorers and researchers for over a century.
 Then, we will immerse ourselves in the sprawling Maya center of Tikal.
 As you wander amidst its canopy-shadowed trails, the serene natural landscape will surround you.

-Venture further into the untouched corners of Guatemala, and traverse the formidable Usumacinta River, leading you into an unforgettable Mexico Mayan tour.
+Venture further into the untouched corners of Guatemala, and traverse the formidable Usumacinta River, leading you into an unforgettable Mayan tour.
 By river vessel, arrive at Yaxchilán, located within pristine forests.
 Here, discover edifices adorned with intricate limestone carvings that recount tales of politics and power.

 Proceed to Bonampak, renowned for its vibrant murals.
 Then, embrace the allure of Palenque, a gem among the ancient Mesoamerican cities.
 Many believe Palenque witnessed the pinnacle of Mayan artistic excellence, as evidenced by its preserved frescoes and detailed stucco friezes.